openlibraryenvironment/dcb-devops/docs/Install.md

     folio-snapshot - a realm for authenticating against folio snapshot sierra-kc-towers - a realm for authenticating against kc-towers

+### Configuring a FOLIO identity provider

+Create the new realm - for example folio-snapshot Select "User Federation"
+Click "Add Folio-user provider"
+Fill out console display name - E.G. "Folio-Snapshot" Fill out Base Url - E.G. "https://folio-snapshot-okapi.dev.folio.org"
+Fill out tenant - E.G. "diku"
+Fill out username - E.G. "diku_admin"
+Fill out password - E.G. "admin"
+Set home library derivation to "Static"
+Fill out Local System Code e.g. "diku"
+Fill out default home library - e.g. "diku" (When there is a 1:1 mapping between tenant and library these values will likely be the same)
+Leave cache policy as is
+Click Save

+Now create an OAuth client to export this FOLIO realm to the base reshare-hub realm - click Clients (In folio-snapshot)

+Click Create Client
+Call the new client "dcb"
+Click "Implicit Flow"
+SAVE

+Now create an identity provider iniside the base reshare=hub which will point at the newly created realm/client

 It is important that the alias of the identity provider matches any aliases used in the front end app - for the reshare discovery scaffold this is sierra-kc-towers-oidc and folio-snapshot-oidc

+In the base reshare-hub realm
+Click Identity Providers
+Click Keycloak OpenID Connection
+Name the new provider using a systematic naming convention like type-identifier-oidc - in this case folio-snapshot-oidc Display name as you like

 The discovery URL needs to be of the form: https://reshare-hub-kc.libsdev.k-int.com/realms/folio-snapshot/.well-known/openid-configuration

+Copy the client secret from the folio-snapshot realm / dcb client.

 ### Attribute mappers

-In order to bring over homeLibraryCode and localSystemCode from downstream systems such as folio and sierra, you will need to create a mapper in each of the identity providers.
+In order to bring over homeLibraryCode and localSystemCode from downstream systems such as folio and sierra, you will need to create a mapper in each of the identity providers used by the root reshare-hub realm.
-From the identity provider page, click mappers then add an Attribute Importer for "localSystemCode" which uses the same claim name, and then the same for "localSystemCode"
+From the identity provider page on the reshare-hub realm, click mappers then add an Attribute Importer for "localSystemCode" which uses the same claim name, and then the same for "localSystemCode"